34 Weeks Pregnant: The 34th Week Of Pregnancy

 The top of your uterus can now be felt approximately 5 ½ inches (14 cm) above your belly button.
-It is important to remember that every woman’s pregnancy is different, so there is a good chance that your measurement will not be identical to that of anyone else.
+It is important to remember that every woman’s pregnancy is different, so your measurements may vary from those of other pregnant women.
 The most important thing is that your uterus is growing at a consistent rate.

 You may have noticed that your belly button has become an “outie” or that it is extremely sensitive.
 If this is the case, you can take a small piece of tape or a band-aid to cover it.
 This may be extremely helpful if it pokes through your clothes.

 How big is your baby?